 Working out what works for wellbeing

-Recent trends tell us that more and more people are starting up in business or remote working.
-Many people entering the workforce are trying to avoid the Monday to Friday 9-5 economy and have more freedom.
+Recent trends tell us that more and more people are starting up in business or remote working and that millennials are increasingly looking for jobs where they don't work the traditional 9-5 for 48 weeks a year.
 But is this necessarily good for our wellbeing?
 Although this lifestyle gives more flexibility and freedom, it can also make life more isolating.

 Your environment and wellbeing

-People talk lots about coworking, and how the sense of community can improve wellbeing, but we think it’s more than coworking, the environment too can benefit your mental health.
+People talk lots about coworking, and how the sense of community can improve wellbeing, but we think it's more than coworking, the environment too can benefit your mental health.
 Workplace offers a venue for a number of different workers to get together and form a community while they are working.
 This helps to form relationships that are supportive and nurturing.
-Since Workplace opened its doors on 2015 we have seen people join together in our yoga classes, chat about the ups and downs of business around the coffee machine, and share experiences, both business and personal.
+Over the first year that Workplace has been in existence it has become a real community; we have seen people join together in our yoga classes, chat about the ups and downs of business around the coffee machine, and share experiences, both business and personal.

-If you are interested in this subject, it is worth following Sir Cary Cooper, the American-born psychologist and professor of Organisation Psychology and Health and Manchester Business School on Twitter (@profcarcooper).
-He often mentions the benefits of coworking on wellbeing and has also developed the 6 essentials of work place wellbing.
+If you are interested in the subject, it's well worth following Sir Cary Cooper, the America-born psychologist and professor of Organization Psychology and Health at Manchester Business School on Twitter (@profcarycooper).
+He recently tweeted about the increase of flexible working and its benefits on wellbeing and has also developed the 6 essentials of work place wellbeing.